TGDivy/TGDivy/README.md

 ## 💬🌞

-> Freedom lies in being bold. ~ Robert Frost
+> Your heart is the size of an ocean.
+Go find yourself in its hidden depths. ~ Rumi

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )